-When you want to do this: Operating System Version Required Software See page: Save images to a computer and view them there manually Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Vista Installation not required.
-177 Play movies Windows 10, Windows 8.1, Windows 8, Windows 7 Windows Media Player 12 180 Windows Vista QuickTime 7 or higherYou need to download QuickTime 7 or higher on the Web if you want to use it.
+When you want to do this: Operating System Version Required Software Save images to a computer and view them there manually Windows 10, Windows 8.1, Windows 7, Windows Vista Installation not required.
+Windows 10, Windows 8.1, Windows 7 Windows Media Player 12 Play movies Windows Vista Software that can play movie files with the file name extension MOV.
+You may need to download the software on the Web.